Top five laptops for 2019

 We all use our laptops in a variety of different ways, whether it's to compose complicated spreadsheets, catch up on the latest blockbuster via a streaming service, or simply follow friends on Facebook.

-The models below are the ones we think are some of the best laptops to pick up in 2018.
+The models below are the ones we think are some of the best laptops to pick up right now.
 This is the first section of our four-page guide to the best laptops you can buy, including the the best Windows 10 laptops for all budgets, the best Chromebooks and the best MacBook to choose for your given task.
 See our cheap laptop guide for the top five budget laptops for under £500 and our picks for the best laptops for students.
 Use the navigation buttons at the top or bottom of this page to find the right guide for you.